geofrenzy/cordova-plugin-fencing-agent/README.md

 */
 var profile = new FencingAgentProfile({
         /*
-            Should look for the "smartcity.geofrenzy.place."
+            Should look for the "smartcity.geofrenzy.geo."
             GeoDomain.
         */
-        "geodomain": "smartcity.geofrenzy.place",
+        "geodomain": "smartcity.geofrenzy.geo",
         "range": 20,//Should look for fences within 20 kilometers away });
 /*